 Voltage variations (power surges or brownouts) can be caused by lightning, internal interference in the electrical network, or any other event causing a power outage and forcing your equipment (computer or external hard drive) to shut down.
 This type of event can lead to data loss when the read and write heads do not work properly and complete computer failure.
 We advise you to purchase an inverter.

 Moisture caused by flooding or spilling liquid on a computer or external hard drive can have serious consequences.
 The chassis that encases the hard drive is not designed to prevent liquid ingress.
-The results can range from simple oxidation to the creation of mini-short circuits internally.
+The results can range from simple oxidation to creating mini-short circuits internally.
 In both cases, the disc suffers damage requiring passage in a clean laboratory room.

 Power outages and accidental shutdown of a computer or external hard drive can contribute to file corruption and cause damage to the drive.
 Failing to close an application properly, shutting down a laptop before completely shutting down files or running programs, or installing new software are all actions that can lead to corrupted files.
 We then speak of logical failures.